Makopo/docker-opensimulator-simple/README.md

 $ docker run --name=opensim -p 9000:9000 -p 9000:9000/udp -d opensim
 ```

-You can see the console logs like that:
+To see the console logs:

 ```
 $ docker logs -f opensim
 ```

-If you need to run any admin command on console, start the container like that:
+To run any admin command, view the files, ...:

 ```
-$ docker run --name=opensim -it -p 9000:9000 -p 9000:9000/udp opensim
+$ docker exec -it opensim bash
 ```

 NOTE: Currently, you may not be able to terminate the docker container even if you 'quit' the console.
-You'll need to run docker stop command from another terminal to kill the container.
+You'll need to run `docker stop` command from another terminal to kill the container.

 ### Connecting

-Login URI should be look like that.
+Login URI should look like this.

 http://localhost:9000/

-If you use Docker Toolbox or other hosts than localhost, "localhost" should be changed to your docker machine host name or ip.
-Before that, you'll probablly need to change the value of "ExternalHostName" in Regions.ini file and rebuild this image.
+If you use Docker Toolbox or other hosts than localhost, you'll need to modify "localhost" so that it will be the same as your docker machine host name or ip.
+You may need to change the value of "ExternalHostName" in Regions.ini file as well.
+After changing, rebuild this image.

 ### Maintainer